• Skip to primary navigation

 Chocolate ganache

-1. Finely break or chop the chocolate and place in a large bowl.
+1. Chop the chocolate and place it in a large bowl.

-6. Whip the cooled ganache with an electric mixer or a stand mixer fitted with the whisk attachment for about 2 minutes at medium speed until you obtain a smooth ganache.
+5. Whip the ganache for about 2 minutes at medium speed until smooth and spreadable.

 Chocolate drip